Brown Butter Mashed Butternut Squash

 Browned Butter Whipped Butternut Squash

 And the great thing about it – use the real, full fat stuff, brown it all up, and it is so packed with flavor that you only need a smidge to have a huge impact.
 For a good size butternut squash, I only used two tablespoons of butter, and it made quite a lot.
-The three of us ate it, with plenty of leftovers.
-And the addition of the browned butter made this whipped butternut squash so luxurious, with a lovely, velvety texture, and rich, well-developed flavor.
-We have all enjoyed this simple, nutritious, but impressive side dish several times in the past month or so.
-Heck, I’ve been know to eat a bowl of the leftovers for lunch!
+The four of us ate it, with plenty of leftovers.

 For more yumminess from me and my foodie friends, keep up with me on…